 Do try this paneer tikka masala recipe and let us know how it turns out by connecting to us on our social media handles @aviasindia.
 We look forward to your precious suggestions and reviews.

-We also suggest the newest range of Avias India of Riara Triply Kadai’s and Riara Triply Saucepans.
-They are made using pure high-grade aluminium steel and have a thick base that spreads heat evenly resulting in food getting quicker and sparing you extra time for your loved ones.
+We also suggest the newest range of Avias India of Riara Triply Stainless steel Kadai’s and Riara Triply Stainless steel Saucepans.
+They are made using pure high-grade aluminum steel and have a thick base that spreads heat evenly resulting in food getting quicker and sparing you extra time for your loved ones.
 The products are coated from the inside such that no extra oil or food particles stick making them the utmost hygienic and easy to clean.

-So if you are also searching for affordable, premium quality, and stylish cookware for your kitchen, do check out our website and products.
+So if you are also searching for affordable, premium quality, and stylish cookware for your kitchen, do check out our website Avias World and stainless steel cookware products.